NOAA-EMC/global-workflow/docs/source/noaa_csp.rst

 follows.

 1. A unique name for the instance.
-Best practices suggest one that is clear, concise, and relavant to the application.
+Best practices suggest one that is clear, concise, and relevant to the application.
 2. A short description of the instance, i.e., ``This instance supports this <task name> task.``
-3. Tag(s) descripting and identifying the respective instance.
+3. Tag(s) describing and identifying the respective instance.
 These allow for improved bookkeeping, especially when a user has multiple or concurrent instance types.